 A new way of delivering IT

 For digital transformation to have an impact, organizations must firstly address a problem which has blighted business technology for many years – that IT has grown up as an add-on to the business, and has remained largely divorced from day-to-day operations ever since.
 This separation has made it very difficult for the business to harness the true value of IT.

 The traditional solution to this has been “alignment” – trying to align what IT does with the business.
 However, alignment has failed to eradicate the problem because of a fundamental flaw in the plan.
 We need to look at the new paradigm of IT-business convergence.

 It’s essential that IT-business convergence is driven from the top of the business.
 This begins with CEOs and CIOs understanding the true nature of digital transformation and adapting it to fit the business.

 To deliver their vision, organizational leaders must work tirelessly to end the siloed them/us division between IT and the business.
 Leaders must encourage and incentivize collaboration and allow time for a more creative way of working together.
 The board must also be aware that running “business as usual,” while simultaneously trying to fundamentally alter the working culture, are often contradictory goals.

 Hopefully, this blog now has you thinking about what digital transformation really is and your role in it.
-I’ve written a free discussion paper that’s designed to help turn the theory of digital transformation into a tangible strategy.
-It explains the basics of digital transformation, breaking down the definition and rebuilding it as something practical and operational.
+I’ve written a free discussion paper that’s designed to help turn the theory into a tangible strategy.
+It explains the basics, breaking down the definition and rebuilding it as something practical and operational.
 It looks at why digital transformation is so challenging and how to manage the building blocks which will support an initiative.
-Finally, it explains how to: progress through the infant stages, change the IT- business culture, and create a foundation of digital transformation that will alter the business forever.
+Finally, it explains how to: progress through the infant stages, change the IT- business culture, and create a foundation that will alter the business forever.

 Please download the paper here.
 And don’t worry, there’s no product plugging included!